Rudy Narayan: Death and legacy

 413A Brixton Road has a blue plaque honoring Rudy Narayan.

 He died aged 60 of liver cirrhosis at King's College Hospital in Lambeth, London, following a lengthy battle with alcoholism.
 He is survived by three daughters.

 On the day of his funeral, the South London Press reported that "Brixton stood still to pay its respects."
-There were poetry readings in different venues in Brixton and the Mangrove Steel Band played outside St. Matthews Church where the funeral was held.
+There were poetry readings in different venues in Brixton and the Mangrove Steel Band played outside St. Matthew's Church where the funeral was held.

-A plaque honouring Rudy Narayan was unveiled on 19 November 2010 at the site of the offices where he practiced law at 413A Brixton Road in Brixton, Lambeth, South London.
+A plaque honouring Rudy Narayan was unveiled on 19 November 2010 at the site of his office at 413A Brixton Road in Brixton, Lambeth, South London.
 The plaque stated: "Rudy Narayan, 1938 – 1998, barrister, civil rights activist, community champion and 'voice for the voiceless', practised law here 1987 – 1994".

 The Windrush Foundation held a public memorial for Rudy Narayan on 28 June 2018 as part of the Windrush 70 celebrations.
 There were tributes from Arthur Torrington of the Windrush Foundation, Yasmeen Narayan, Alex Pascall, Dennis Bovell, Keith Waithe, Linton Kwesi Johnson, Rudolph Walker, Peter Herbert and Marcia Willis Stewart.
 He was named a Windrush Champion by the Windrush Foundation in 2018.
+The Criminal Defence Team of Garden Court Chambers held an event 'Black Silk' as part of Black History Month 2024 that focused on the work and legacy of Rudy Narayan.

 Personal life

-He married Naseem Akbar, a doctor, on 5 September 1969.
+He married a doctor from Pakistan, Naseem Akbar, on 5 September 1969.
 They had two daughters – Sharmeen and Yasmeen – before divorcing.
 He then had a third daughter, Sita.
 He married Saeeda Begum Shah on 26 March 1988, but they subsequently divorced.